 By configuring uniform distributed topics, you no longer need to create or designate the topic members.
 Instead, WebLogic Server uniformly creates the necessary members on the JMS servers to which a JMS module is targeted.
 This ensures the consistent configuration of all distributed destination parameters, particularly in regards to weighting, security, persistence, paging, and quotas across a cluster.

 The legacy weighted distributed topic feature is still available for users who prefer to manually fine-tune topic members to carry extra message load or have extra capacity.
 However, BEA strongly recommends configuring uniform distributed topics to avoid possible administrative and application problems due to a weighted distributed topic not being deployed consistently across a cluster.
-For more information, see Create weighted distributed topics in a system module.
+For more information, see Create weighted distributed topics.

 After creating a uniform distributed topic, you can define a number of optional properties: